hicklin/immich-rpi-server/README.md

    2. Login to the RPi from your machine with `ssh admin@<IP address>` and password `testing`.
    - Alternatively, you can connect a screen, keyboard and mouse and login to the RPi that way with the user `admin` and password `testing`.
    - The first time you login, you will be prompted to configure zsh.
 You can use option `0`.
-6. Once logged in on the RPi
+6. Once logged in the RPi
    1. Clone this repository:
       ```bash
       git clone https://github.com/hicklin/immich-rpi-server.git